Azure-Samples/azure-health-data-and-ai-samples/samples/FHIR-to-FHIR/API-for-FHIR-to-API-for-FHIR/docs/Error_Handling.md

 1. Script execution failure.
     - Common error:

-        - User not logged to correct tenant.
+        - User not logged in to correct tenant.
         - User not passing correct HTTP URL of source and destination container while executing the script
         - User not having correct storage permission to perform copy operation.